Interest Rate in Eurozone

 Eurozone Interest Rate Forecast

-Almost all of the analysts surveyed by FocusEconomics expect the ECB to keep the policy rate unchanged over the course of next year.
-The Consensus Forecast view is that the policy rate will end the year at 0.04%.
-For 2019, our panelists see the policy rate ending the year at 0.37%.
+The Consensus Forecast view is that the policy rate will end the year at 0.02%.
+For 2019, our panelists see the policy rate ending the year at 0.35%.

 Eurozone - Interest Rate Data